 - 2 cups Half & Half

-- 2 tbsp Butter; Can be substituted with reserved bacon grease
+- 2 tablespoons Butter; Can be substituted with reserved bacon grease

 - Salt & Pepper to taste